mike99mac/minimy-mike99mac/gcode/README.md

-# Building a smart boombox
+# Overview of a smart boombox
-This repo contains the G-Code to build a smart boombox using a CNC machine, and this document describes the process in annoying detail :))

-## Overview
 The goal of this project is to create a retro-looking boombox that sounds amazing and can play music by voice.

+This section gives an overview and [Building a smart boombox](*building-a-smart-boombox) gives all the detailed steps.

 The picture below shows the front of a boombox carcass assembled and finished, but with no components installed.
 It has three enclosures at the bottom for the left speakers, subwoofer, and right speakers.
-The top third houses the amp, the Raspberry Pi and all other components.
+The top third houses the amp, the Raspberry Pi computer and all other components.
 Two removable panels allow easy access to the components.

 It is constructed of 1/2" Baltic birch plywood with hardwood edge moldings.